skamal13/discussion/README.md

 B-tree support range queries in Log(n), but in hash table range queries can result in a full table scan O(n) because indexs can access elements by their primary key in a hashtable.
 Hash Index really good for specific 1 element queries.

 ### 3) Postgres Indices
-according to postgreSQL documentation, there are 3 Index Types : B-tree, R-tree, and Hash.
+According to postgreSQL documentation, there are 3 Index Types : B-tree, R-tree, and Hash.
 B-tree : CREATE INDEX name ON table USING btree (column);
 R-tree : CREATE INDEX name ON table USING RTREE (column);
 Hash : CREATE INDEX name ON table USING HASH (column);